docs

 In your dashboard, there is a useful tool to simulate the callback cost once you have the contract deployed.
 See Gas calculations

-Let's continue analyzing the contract
+Let's continue analyzing the request object

 Now, let's break down the Request object and understand the purpose of each attribute: